harrymandeveloper/fellowship-wk1-beg-html-css/README.md

 ## Day One

-You can find all the content for [day one here in this folder](day01) - including all the code for the lessons and all the links to all the presentations, plus further reading.
+You can find all the content for [week one here in this folder](week01) - including all the code for the lessons and all the links to all the presentations, plus further reading.

 #### Overview